Are you looking for the best WooCommerce payment gateways for your online store?

 WooCommerce Payments is a payment solution provided by the folks behind WooCommerce.
 It offers a better checkout experience and a deeply integrated payment gateway for your store.

-At the time of this writing, WooCommerce Payments is available in 18 countries.
+At the time of this writing, WooCommerce Payments is available for stores based in 18 countries, but you can accept payments from more than 100.
 To see if yours is included, check their constantly growing availability page.

 It offers a pay-as-you-go fee structure set at 2.9% + $0.30 per transaction for U.S.-issued cards.
 Additional 1% fee for cards issued outside the United States.
 This makes it slightly more expensive than other solutions.